COSC481W-2023Fall/Bookworm/README.md

 ### Developer - Rey Balmaceda

 Hi, I'm Rey.
 I feel comfortable working with Java, Python, and JavaScript.
 I'm open to picking up any other languages should that be necessary.
 I've been programming (poorly) for about 4 or 5 years now.
 Other than programming my main hobbies are reading, playing chess (extremely poorly), and games.

+### Developer - Shwetha Lokesh

+My name is Shwetha Lokesh.
+I'm a senior at Eastern Michigan.
+And am majoring in computer science I'm graduating next semester.
+I like Python and JS in other classes but am pretty much fresh in most languages.
+Thank you.